 |Long working hours (More than 40 hours per week)|

 What is the job like

-82% of Firefighter Captains said they were satisfied with their job and 85% said they feel like their job is making other people’s lives better.
+82% of Municipal Fire Fighting Supervisors said they were satisfied with their job and 85% said they feel like their job is making other people’s lives better.

 Is this right for me